S-Elechiguerra/Lego_SQL/README.md

 Project Overview:

-The goal of the “LEGO Dataset Project is to load and analyze data in MySQL” from various CSV files into a MySQL database and perform advanced analyses to extract useful information about LEGO sets, colors, and more.
+The goal of the "LEGO Dataset Project" is to load and analyze data in MySQL from various CSV files into a MySQL database and perform advanced analyses to extract useful information about LEGO sets, colors, and more.

 By taking advantage of Python, Pandas, SQLAlchemy, and SQL, this project provides an opportunity to practice database manipulation and data visualization.

 Database Schema: